Susan Hampshire: Author and charity work

 Until the publication in 1981 of her autobiography, Susan's Story, few people were aware of Hampshire's struggle with dyslexia.
 Since then, she has become a prominent campaigner in the UK on dyslexia issues and was president of the Dyslexia Institute from 1995 to 1998.

 Her second book, The Maternal Instinct (1984), discussed women and fertility issues and she published a collection of interviews, Every Letter Counts: Winning in Life Despite Dyslexia, in 1990.
 She has written children's books, including Lucy Jane at the Ballet, Lucy Jane and the Russian Ballet, Lucy Jane and the Dancing Competition, Lucy Jane on Television, Bear's Christmas, Rosie's First Ballet Lesson and Rosie's Ballet Slippers as well as various books and videos about her lifelong hobby of gardening, including Easy Gardening, My Secret Garden and Trouble Free Gardening.

-She is a patron of the British Homeopathic Association, HIV charity Body Positive Dorset, The National Osteoporosis Society, Dignity in Dying and population concern charity Population Matters.
+She is a patron of the British Homeopathic Association, HIV charity Body Positive Dorset, The National Osteoporosis Society, Dignity in Dying, children's education charity Life Education Wessex and Thames Valley and population concern charity Population Matters.
 She is also patron of Mousetrap Theatre Projects in London which supports theatre productions for the enjoyment of disadvantaged and disabled children.
 She holds the position of vice-president at Juvenile Diabetes Research Foundation Ltd, UK.
 She is also a vice-president of The International Tree Foundation.

 Personal life

 Hampshire was married to her first husband, the French film producer Pierre Granier-Deferre, from 1967 until 1974.
 The couple have a son, Christopher.
 Their daughter, Victoria, died within 24 hours of her birth.

-She was married to her second husband, theatre impresario Sir Eddie Kulukundis, from 1981 until his death in 2021.
+She was married to her second husband, Sir Eddie Kulukundis, the theatre impresario, from 1981 until his death in 2021.

 Hampshire was appointed Officer of the Order of the British Empire (OBE) in the 1995 Birthday Honours, for services to dyslexic people.
 In the 2018 New Year Honours, she was made Commander of the Order of the British Empire (CBE), for services to drama and charity.